Leave a Message

 Quick Summary

-• Buyers use deferred maintenance as negotiation leverage to justify price reductions
+• Buyers use deferred maintenance as leverage to justify price reductions and credit requests in Sendero, Esencia, Rienda, and Gavilan

-• Deferred maintenance reduces appraisal confidence, even when comps support value
+• Deferred maintenance reduces appraisal confidence even when comparable sales support value

-• Pre inspection strategy preserves leverage before negotiations begin
+• Pre-inspection strategy preserves seller leverage before negotiations begin

 Q: What counts as deferred maintenance in Rancho Mission Viejo homes?

-A: Deferred maintenance refers to visible or functional wear that signals delayed upkeep to RMV buyers, including aging HVAC systems, worn flooring, neglected exterior paint, roof aging, plumbing leaks, and original builder-grade components that have exceeded their expected lifecycle.
-In RMV, buyers interpret these items as future cost and negotiation leverage, not just cosmetic condition.
+A: Deferred maintenance refers to visible or functional wear that signals delayed upkeep to Rancho Mission Viejo buyers.
+This includes aging HVAC systems, worn flooring, neglected exterior paint, roof wear, and original builder-grade components past their expected lifecycle.
+In Sendero, where homes reflect 2013-2015 floor plan generation standards, and Esencia, where 2,776 homes are now fully resale, buyers tour identical layouts back to back and treat condition differences as immediate negotiation leverage.

 Q: Does deferred maintenance always reduce sale price in Rancho Mission Viejo?